Plotting edit page

 Superposing different plots

-Combining different plots can be done either by plotting only subsets of the EBSD data or via the option 'faceAlpha'.
-Note that the option 'faceAlpha' requires the renderer of the figure to be set to 'opengl'.
+Combining different plots can be done either by plotting only subsets of the EBSD data or using the option 'faceAlpha' to control transparency.

 close all;